 Many organization, both private and public, are currently evaluating or deploying Open Source ETL tools like Talend, CloverETL or Pentaho.
 These leading open source ETL suites offer a range of ETL capabilities, ranging from ETL to ad-hoc analysis and reporting.

 Adoption increases for open source ETL tools

-On a feature by feature comparison, many open source ETL tools still can’t beat the leading closed source offerings, but, as a leading analyst firm recently stated in a research paper: open source adoption increases, because it is often considered ‘good enough’.
-The functionality of Pentaho has increased so rapidly in the last two years that it has become a major competitor for the closed source tools.
+On a feature-by-feature comparison, many open source ETL tools still can’t beat the leading closed source offerings, but, as a leading analyst firm recently stated in a research paper: open source adoption increases, because it is often considered ‘good enough’.
+The functionality of Pentaho Data Integration (PDI) has increased so rapidly in the last two years that it has become a major competitor for the commercial ETL tools.